Francesc Moragas (1868-1935), founder and first managing director of ”la Caixa”.

 At the end of the 70s ”la Caixa” decided to create an original new corporate identity to set it apart from other Spanish financial institutions.
 The idea was to endow ”la Caixa” with a unique personality, both easily identifiable and easy to identify with.
 The Landor Associates company was hired to tackle the task.
 Of all the proposals on the table, the most appropriate and innovative was selected.
 Joan Miró, the most universal Catalan artist, was commissioned to create a tapestry from which an emblem could be taken.

-In June 2014, “la Caixa” becomes Fundación Bancaria Caixa d’Estalvis i Pensions de Barcelona, “la Caixa”, in compliance with the Savings Banks and Banking Foundations Law of 27 December.
+In June 2014, “la Caixa” became Fundación Bancaria Caixa d’Estalvis i Pensions de Barcelona, “la Caixa”, in compliance with the Spanish Law on Savings Banks and Banking Foundations of 27 December.